 Finally, the burst speeds were around 90 Mbps, which means that the VPN has plenty of power, and should be able to provide adequate speeds for gaming and other data-intensive tasks.

 IP, DNS, and WebRTC leak tests

 If a VPN service suffers data leaks, it will give you a false sense of security – without providing the data privacy you require (and paid for).
 To check that RUSVPN works correctly, we tested both the macOS and Windows versions of the app for IP, DNS, and WebRTC leaks.

 First, we tested Windows on an IPv4 connection.
 We connected to the Netherlands server to perform the test.
-Interestingly, the results showed that the VPN was providing an IP address in the USA – not the Netherlands.
-Despite this, our real IP address was being concealed from the test server.
+The VPN worked flawlessly to provide an IP in Holland.
+A good start.

 In addition, we detected no DNS leaks or WebRTC leaks, which is good news.
 These results show that the VPN is not causing any data privacy risks, but they also bring into question the reliability of the VPN for location spoofing purposes.